rabbitmq/rabbitmq-c/README.md

 - *Optionally* [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to build
   developer API documentation.

-After downloading and extracting the source from a tarball to a directory.
-([see above][Latest Stable Version]), the commands to build rabbitmq-c on most systems are:
+After downloading and extracting the source from a tarball to a directory ([see above](#latest-stable-version)), the commands to build rabbitmq-c on most systems are:

     mkdir build && cd build